-Our technology is built upon physics-based, computationally-enabled principles that analyze materials as systems.
-We integrate detailed fundamental material parameter data with advanced mechanistic models, tools and software, yielding rapid exploration and optimization of materials.
+Our materials design technology is built upon physics-based, computationally-enabled principles that analyze materials as systems.
+We integrate detailed fundamental material parameter data with advanced mechanistic models, tools and software, yielding rapid development of new high performance alloys, coatings and other materials.

 The foundation of our Materials by Design® technology is our systems-based and physics-based ICME design framework that considers various interactions between chemistry, processing, microstructure and properties in order to achieve desired material performance.
 As illustrated below, we apply mechanistic models to fundamental material parameters in order to rapidly explore and optimize material space and develop robust designs.
 We couple our technology with a comprehensive stage gate design and development process, which in part leverages Accelerated Insertion of Materials (AIM) and other advanced development tools.